 The following services are usually operated by locomotive hauled trains:

 Many stations are request stops.
-Trains all stop at the main stations: Carlisle, Wigton, Maryport, Workington, Whitehaven, St Bees, Sellafield, Seascale, Ravenglass, Millom, Askam and Barrow.
-Locomotive hauled trains stop at every station.
+Trains all stop at the main stations: Carlisle, Dalston, Wigton, Aspatria, Maryport, Workington, Harrington, Whitehaven, Corkickle, St Bees, Sellafield, Seascale, Ravenglass, Millom, Foxfield, Askam and Barrow.
 For other stations ask the conductor to stop the train.
 If you are waiting on a platform at a request stop please indicate to the driver that you want to catch the train.
-Apart from Nethertown and Braystones which have very limited stops all trains will stop at all stations.

 Because of the low platforms at most stations there are Harrington humps, a raised area which is frequently at the front of the train though this varies at different stations.
 Announcements are sometimes made but if in doubt ask the conductor the best place to get off.